Dr. Cady Coleman: NASA Astronaut

 Dr. Cady Coleman | NASA Astronaut

-Before retiring from NASA, she led open-innovation and public-private partnership efforts for the Office of the Chief Technologist at NASA Headquarters.
+Before retiring from NASA, Cady Coleman led open-innovation and public-private partnership efforts for the Office of the Chief Technologist at NASA Headquarters.
 As a volunteer test subject for the centrifuge program at the Armstrong Aeromedical Lab, Dr. Cady Coleman set several human endurance/tolerance records while performing physiological and new equipment studies.

 Cady is the Global Explorer in Residence at Arizona State University and co-host of the podcast, Mission: Interplanetary.
 She’s also a research affiliate at the MIT Media Lab.
 Cady consults on space-related work for research and for the media.
 She serves on several boards, including the Smithsonian National Museum of Natural History, Greenfield Community College and Dent the Future.